Pokecreatorfr/Complete-Fire-Red-Upgrade-French-Translation/README.md

 Any changes made to header files will require you to clean everything in *build/* and then rerun the build scripts.

 ## Traduction francaise
-Traduction Francaise par: 𝕬𝖗𝖑𝖊𝖖𝖚𝖎𝖎𝖓, CynoxxKh, Confidant718666, Styx et moi meme ( Pokécreatorfr )
+Traduction Francaise par: Arlequiin, CynoxxKh, Styx et moi-même (Pokécreatorfr)